Travel insurance for visitors to Canada

 Healthcare in Canada is known for its high standards, but it can be expensive for visitors.
 Medical services are not covered for non-residents, and an unexpected illness or injury could lead to significant out-of-pocket expenses.
 Travel insurance is your safety net, offering peace of mind that you're covered for medical emergencies, trip interruptions, and more.

 No, travel insurance is not mandatory for visitors to Canada.
 However, it is strongly recommended.
-While Canadian healthcare is of high quality, it is not free for non-residents, and medical expenses can be incredibly costly without insurance.
+Canadian healthcare is not free for non-residents, and medical expenses can be incredibly costly without insurance.
 Having travel insurance provides financial protection and peace of mind in case of medical emergencies, trip cancellations, or other unexpected events during your stay.
-Some visas, like the Super Visa for parents and grandparents, do require proof of private medical insurance as part of the application process.
+Some visas, such as the Super Visa for parents and grandparents, require proof of private medical insurance as part of the application process.

 What is the best travel insurance for visitors to Canada?